 Talk about boring.
-Instead of getting an adrenaline rush defending myself against the Germans with my gun, I had to call out positions of the German army all day.
+Instead of getting an adrenaline rush defending myself against the Germans, I had to call out positions of the German army all day.

 We ended up holding our ground all day and finally chased the Germans off at about 1800 hours.

-This is the first battle I’ve been in that I’ve actually not been tired after.
+This is the first battle I’ve been a part of that I’ve actually not been tired after.
 It sucks.

 Bored.
 Tired.
 Hungry.
 Thirsty.
 Tired of Africa.
 Want to go home.
 That’s the story of my time in Africa.